GunBay1008/Bayer_Image_Converter/README.md

 # Bayer_Image_Converter
 a tool specified for converting bayer images on BigX4 machine to original images

 pending bug: error page when user converts without selecting any files.
+Max Upload image count ~700

 # Setting up the Project